-Advisory services are tailored to achieve the clients' investment objectives.
-With respect to the Funds, Whittier has the authority to select which and how many securities and other instruments to buy or sell without consultation with the Funds or their investors.
+Advisory services are generally tailored to achieve the client's or strategy's investment objectives.

+For the Funds, Whittier has the authority to select which and how many securities and other instruments to buy or sell without consultation with the Funds or their investors, pursuant to the prospectus and statement of additional information.